Note that the curriculum of Cultural Heritage and Conservation is taught in Estonian! The minimum level of Estonian language skills must be B2.

 If candidates with the aforementioned traits, who have are seriously interested in the speciality, are welcomed in the bachelor’s programme, the candidates for the master’s programme must have completed the bachelor’s studies related to cultural heritage and conservation and have the corresponding work experience.
 A deeper understanding of the speciality and the readiness to supplement one’s existing knowledge with broader theoretical knowledge is necessary for the PhD studies.

-It is not necessary to take an exam to be admitted to the MA programme.
 Admissions are decided on the basis of an interview, where the committee reviews the outline for the candidate’s master’s thesis, portfolio or bachelor’s paper, and CV.

-It is not necessary to take an exam to be admitted to the PhD programme.
 Admissions are decided on the basis of an interview, where the committee reviews the candidate’s previously submitted master’s thesis (which has already been defended), outline for the PhD thesis and CV.

 FREQUENTLY ASKED QUESTIONS